wvu-irl/smartbot_irl/docs/source/user_manual/run_robot.md

 ## Start hardware interface on the robot

 Before the robot will respond to commands the hardware interface code _on the robot_ must be running.
 Fortunately this has been greatly simplified.
-We can star the hardware interface with two methods: A VSCode task or the shell.
+We can start the hardware interface with two methods: A VSCode task or the shell.

 ### Start hardware interface with VSCode task